luc-github/ESP3D/docs/espXXX.md

 * OUTPUT
   * if OUTPUT is empty, it will display current IP as text `192.168.0.1`
   * if OUTPUT is `PRINTER`, it will display current IP in printer format `M117 192.168.0.1`

+* ALL
+  * it is set it will display IP, GW, MSK, DNS ip

 ## Output